Can Obstructive Sleep Apnea Cause Memory Loss?

-Someone with OSA experiences numerous episodes of not breathing throughout the night.
-Every episode interrupts the flow of oxygen to the body and brain.
-Those moments when the body and brain are oxygen deprived results in damage to every single cell in the body.
+OSA episodes can occur many times throughout the night, and each episode interrupts the flow of oxygen to the body and brain.
+This results in damage to every cell in the body.

 The repeated lapse in breathing also prohibits a good night’s rest and prevents the brain from experiencing the critical REM sleep it needs to remodel, heal, and remove toxic waste.